Yıldız Holding

 Yıldız Holding is a Turkish conglomerate that is best known for manufacturing food products.
 The company also produces other consumer goods and has its own retail, private equity and real estate operations.

-Yıldız Holding is among the largest food manufacturers in CEEMEA (Central and Eastern Europe, the Middle East, and Africa), generating revenues of 42.3 billion TL in 2017 across all businesses.
-The company employs 56,000 people and has 80 factories (25 of which are outside Turkey).
+Yıldız Holding is among the largest food manufacturers in CEEMEA (Europe, the Middle East, and Africa), the company generated revenues of ₺391 billion (US$13.5 billion) in 2023 across all businesses.
+The company employs 80,000 people and has 42 factories (20 of which are outside Turkey).

-Yıldız Holding has over 320 brands available in more than 130 countries.
+Yıldız Holding has over 300 brands available in 5 continents reaching 4 billion people.
 Through Yıldız Holding's core focus on biscuits, cakes and confectionery, the company has become number two in the world in the sweet biscuits category and number seven in the chocolate category by revenue.